benchristelcom/benchristelcom.github.io/src/portal/index.md

 - [The Divio Documentation System](https://docs.divio.com/documentation-system/) - the four types of documentation: tutorials, how-tos, reference, and explanation.
 - [What's in a Name?
 Anti-patterns to a Hard Problem](https://www.sitepoint.com/whats-in-a-name-anti-patterns-to-a-hard-problem/) - Katrina Owen <hs-meta keywords="idea fragment implementation"></hs-meta>
 - [Naming as a Process](https://www.digdeeproots.com/articles/on/naming-process/) - Arlo Belshee <hs-meta keywords="naming is a process not a single step"></hs-meta>
+- [The Twelve-Factor App](https://12factor.net/) - How to make web apps that are portable, scalable, and easy to develop and deploy.

 ### Reference